tadashibashi/fmod-cmake/README.md

 # FMOD CMake

-Adds a CMake interface library for linking to FMOD Studio and Core APIs on multiple platforms for C/C++ projects.
+A CMake interface for linking to FMOD Studio and Core APIs on multiple platforms for C/C++ projects.

 Since the FMOD API is proprietary, its distribution is limited to downloads from the FMOD website.
 To abide by the copyright, this project only defines a